-- 1. Game ball.
-The game ball will be a league issued ball appropriate in size for the age group.
-A size 4 ball will be used for the 12U age group and a size 5 ball for the ages of 15 to 18 years. - 2.
+- 1. Game Ball.
+The game ball will be a league issued ball appropriate in size for these age groups.
+A size 4 ball will be used for the 8U and 10U age groups. - 2.
 Selection of Ball.
 The game ball is selected by the referee from those provided by the league to the teams, or from those that may be provided by the league to the referees.
 The selection is based on "best available" considerations. - 3.
 Replacement of a defective ball.
 If the ball becomes defective: - play is stopped and - restarted with a dropped ball